Spooky-dev/pack-man/README.md

 Version 1.2:

-  - Removed `Command Not Found` error handler
+  - Removed `Command Not Found` error handler.
+  - Added `/colorcodes` command.
+Sends all Minecraft Bedrock Color Codes.
+Credits to the bot on Bedrock Addons server for the command idea.